If it's a record or a tape and I can play it - it's suitable.

 a vinyl recording at high listening levels - this can introduce acoustic

-feedack - use headphones or keep the volume low (specially the bass).
+feedack - use headphones or keep the volume low (especially the bass).

 MP3, AAC,